We plan for power demand, water supply and more

 We divide our complex operations planning process into time horizons:

 - Same-day operations

 Long-term system planning

-An electric generation system must have sufficient firm energy capability and capacity to meet electricity demand.
-Long-term system planning ensures that adequate resources will be available to meet future electricity demands.
-Resource acquisition requirements are determined in accordance with policy to balance supply and demand.
-BC Hydro has long-term integrated electricity planning studies that it conducts to develop and analyze resource portfolios for the future.
+We conduct long-term integrated electricity planning studies to develop and analyze resource portfolios for the future.
 This process includes the consideration of environmental and social factors in addition to the economic and cost factors.

 Medium-term operations planning

-Medium-term operations planning provides guidance for marketing decisions and for the operation of the electric system.
+We rely on plans to provide guidance for the operation of the electric system.
 Studies are performed to evaluate the capability of the existing system to meet operational requirements, given the uncertainties of inflow and electricity demand, and various operating factors.

-The purpose of this planning function is to define operating plans for each reservoir, generating station, and individual generating units in order to meet domestic and contracted power requirements.
+We constantly revisit operating plans for each reservoir and generating station, and individual generating units in order to meet domestic and contracted power requirements.